 1. All entry fees, recurrent charges, exit fees, and security bonds for rentals, are inclusive of GST if applicable.

-2. A premium is an ongoing contribution paid by an incoming resident to the administering body to confer a resident’s right to occupy a residential premise in the retirement village.
+2. A premium is a payment by an incoming resident to the administering body to confer a resident’s right to occupy a residential premise in the retirement village.
 The Retirement Villages Act 1992 section 3(1) defines the term premium more fully.

 3. Note that recurrent charges are ongoing costs that may increase annually.